underwood-enterprises/total-fucking-bullshit/GITHUB_PAGES_SETUP.md

 # Setting Up GitHub Pages

-We've updated the GitHub Pages deployment to use a more reliable approach.
-The new workflow will:
+We've completely revised the GitHub Pages deployment approach:

-1. Create a `gh-pages` branch (if it doesn't exist)
-2. Deploy the contents of the repository to that branch
+1. The `gh-pages` branch is now the default branch for the repository
+2. All content is directly stored in this branch
-3. Configure GitHub Pages to serve from that branch
+3. A GitHub Actions workflow automatically deploys changes to GitHub Pages

 ## Enable GitHub Pages in Repository Settings

-After the workflow runs successfully, follow these steps to ensure GitHub Pages is properly enabled:
+Follow these steps to ensure GitHub Pages is properly enabled:

 1. Go to your GitHub repository: https://github.com/underwood-enterprises/total-fucking-bullshit
 2. Click on the "Settings" tab (near the top right)
 3. Scroll down to the "GitHub Pages" section (or click on "Pages" in the left sidebar)
-4. Under "Source", select "Deploy from a branch"
+4. Under "Source", select "GitHub Actions" as the build and deployment source
-5. In the "Branch" dropdown, select "gh-pages" and "/ (root)"
-6. Click "Save"
+5. Click "Save"

 ## Verify Workflow Permissions